nosas/blog/performance_classification/article.md

 Now we understand how many times the model correctly predicted labels (accuracy) and how many times it correctly predicted a specific label (precision).
 Let's move on to the next metric: recall.

-Recall answers the question of "what proportion of positives are correctly classified?"
+Recall answers the question of "what proportion of actual positives are correctly classified?"
 We calculate recall as follows: `TP / (TP + FN)`.

 <figure class="center" style="width:40%;">